 Guide

-The 'cover-up' is almost always worse than the crime.
+November focuses on incident reporting.
 In cybersecurity, speed is survival.
-The faster IT knows about an issue, the faster they can 'stop the bleeding.'
+The faster IT hears about an issue, the faster the team can stop the damage.

 December